docker-hy/docker-hy.github.io/exercises.md

 **2.3**

-Adding database to example frontend + backend.
+Add database to example backend.

 Lets use a postgres database to save messages.
 We won't need to configure a volume since the official postgres image sets a default volume for us.
 Lets use the postgres image documentation to our advantage when configuring: <https://hub.docker.com/_/postgres/>.
 Especially part Environment Variables is of interest.